Furnas do Bom Jesus

 About Furnas do Bom Jesus

-Furnas do Bom Jesus State Park (Parque Estadual das Furnas do Bom Jesus) is a protected reserve of cerrado and cave ecosystems located in the municipality of Batatais in the northeastern plateau of São Paulo state, approximately 400 kilometres from the state capital.
-The park covers approximately 2,100 hectares of cerrado (Brazilian savanna) on a Cretaceous sandstone plateau, with the primary attraction being a complex of sandstone cave formations—the furnas—that give the park its name.
-The park is managed by the São Paulo Forestry Institute and is one of the few protected areas in São Paulo state that combines significant geological (speleological) interest with cerrado biodiversity conservation.
+Furnas do Bom Jesus State Park (Parque Estadual das Furnas do Bom Jesus) is a protected reserve of cerrado and cave ecosystems located in the municipality of Pedregulho in the northeastern plateau of São Paulo state, approximately 400 kilometres from the state capital.
+[1] The park covers approximately 2,069 hectares of cerrado (Brazilian savanna) on a sandstone plateau, with the primary attraction being a complex of sandstone cave formations—the furnas—that give the park its name.
+[2] The park is managed by the Fundação Florestal and is one of the few protected areas in São Paulo state that combines significant geological (speleological) interest with cerrado biodiversity conservation.

 Wildlife Ecosystems

 The park's cerrado and cave ecosystems support complementary fauna communities.
-The cave systems are home to several cave-adapted (troglobitic and troglophilic) invertebrate species, including specially adapted crickets, beetles, and spiders.
-Multiple bat species roost in the cave systems, including Brazilian free-tailed bats that form substantial colonies in some chambers.
+The cave systems are home to several cave-adapted invertebrate species, including crickets, beetles, and spiders.
+Multiple bat species roost in the cave systems.
 On the surface cerrado, giant anteaters, maned wolves, and giant armadillos are resident.
-Camera trap surveys have documented pumas and ocelots.
+[1] Camera trap surveys have documented pumas and ocelots.
 The cerrado bird community includes the campo flicker, blue-and-yellow macaw, undulated tinamou, and red-legged seriema.
 Migratory songbirds use the cerrado during austral winter.
 Capybaras inhabit the park's waterways, and crab-eating foxes are commonly observed at dusk.

 Flora Ecosystems

 The dominant vegetation is cerrado in multiple physiognomic forms across the sandstone plateau.
 Cerrado stricto sensu covers the well-drained sandstone interfluves, characterized by scattered twisted trees including pequi (Caryocar brasiliense), baru (Dipteryx alata), and cagaita (Eugenia dysenterica) above a continuous layer of native grasses and low shrubs.
-Veredas (palm swamps) occur in valley heads where groundwater approaches the surface, dominated by the buriti palm (Mauritia flexuosa).
 Gallery forests line the main drainage courses, providing connectivity habitat for forest animals.
-Rock outcrops near the cave entrances support specialist rupestrian vegetation, including succulents, tillandsias, and mosses adapted to the exposed, nutrient-poor sandstone surface.
+The park also contains semidecidual seasonal Atlantic Forest in the more sheltered canyon areas.
+[1] Rock outcrops near the cave entrances support specialist rupestrian vegetation, including succulents, tillandsias, and mosses adapted to the exposed, nutrient-poor sandstone surface.

 Geology

-The geological signature of Furnas do Bom Jesus is its Cretaceous sandstone bedrock, part of the Bauru Group deposited when the region was part of an extensive semi-arid interior basin.
-The fine to medium-grained sandstones are well-cemented and have been deeply incised by erosion, producing the characteristic furnas (sinkholes and cave systems) for which the park is named.
+The geological signature of Furnas do Bom Jesus is its sandstone bedrock, with the characteristic furnas (sinkholes and cave systems) forming the park's primary attraction.
 Unlike limestone caves formed by chemical dissolution, the furnas at Bom Jesus formed primarily by physical erosion processes: the removal of weakly cemented sand along fracture zones by groundwater seeping through the sandstone, a process known as piping or sandstone pseudokarst.
-This produces large chambers with sandy floors and sandstone walls displaying spectacular cross-bedding and sedimentary structures.
+[1] This produces large chambers with sandy floors and sandstone walls displaying spectacular cross-bedding and sedimentary structures.
 Some chambers are tens of metres deep and wide.
+The park sits within a canyon landscape with steep declivities reaching up to 200 metres and waterfalls exceeding 130 metres in height.
+[2]

 Climate And Weather